 - Common Runtime – the default, which manages dynos in a single multi-tenant network per region.
 Each dyno is secured with strong firewall rules to ensure isolation.
 The are two regions available: EU and US.

 - Private Spaces Runtime – is dedicated to managing dynos running in Heroku Private Spaces.
 On the Private Spaces Runtime, each customer has one or more Private Spaces, each of which has an isolated network, routing layer, and control plane not shared with other apps outside the space.
-There are five regions available: Frankfurt, Oregon, Tokyo, Sydney and Virginia.
+There are six regions available: Dublin, Frankfurt, Oregon, Tokyo, Sydney and Virginia.

 The Dyno Manager is responsible for managing dynos across all applications running on Heroku.
 It keeps dynos running and cycles them, either automatically or in response to a fault detected in a running application (e.g. out of memory exceptions).
 For developers, this means that operating apps is generally hands-off and maintenance free.
 Similar to the Dyno Runtime, there is one Dyno Manager per region and a dedicated Dyno Manager per Private Space.